kh296/dawn-vllm/README.md

 with the intention that they should be easy to adapt for use on other systems.
-As an example of this, the scripts have been adapted so that the instructions for executing scripts interactively on a Dawn compute node will work also on a MacBook.
-Installation on a MacBook is faster than on Dawn, which has been useful for some parts of the script development.
-Running the example vLLM througput benchmark on a MacBook (CPU support only) is many times slower than on Dawn.
+As an example of this, the scripts have been adapted so that the instructions for executing scripts interactively on a Dawn compute node will work also on a system running MacOS (tested for version 26.3).
+Installation in a test case was faster on a MacBook than on Dawn, which has been useful for some parts of the script development.
+Running the example vLLM througput benchmark on the MacBook (CPU support only) was many times slower than on Dawn.